-We have audited the balance sheets of Equus Total Return, Inc. (a Delaware corporation), including the schedules of investments, as of December 31, 2013 and 2012 and the related statements of operations, changes in net assets and cash flows for each of the three years in the period ended December 31, 2013 and the selected per share data and ratios for each of the five years in the period ended December 31, 2013, and have issued our report thereon dated March 31, 2014 (included elsewhere in this Form 10-K).
-Our audits also included the Schedule 12-14 listed in Item 15(a)(2) of this Form 10-K. The Schedule 12-14 is the responsibility of the management of Equus Total Return, Inc. Our responsibility is to express an opinion based on our audits.
+We have audited the balance sheet of Equus Total Return, Inc. (a Delaware corporation), including the schedule of investments, as of December 31, 2014 and the related statements of operations, changes in net assets and cash flows for the year ended December 31, 2014 and the selected per share data and ratios for the year ended December 31, 2014, and have issued our report thereon dated March 30, 2015 (included elsewhere in this Form 10-K).
+Our audit also included the Schedule 12-14 listed in Item 15(a)(1) of this Form 10-K. The Schedule 12-14 is the responsibility of the management of Equus Total Return, Inc. Our responsibility is to express an opinion based on our audit.